 |Type of work||Percentage|

-For a detailed breakdown of what mathematics graduates are doing six months after graduation, see What Do Graduates Do?
+For a detailed breakdown of what mathematics graduates are doing after graduation, see What do graduates do?

 Graduate destinations data from the Higher Education Statistics Agency.